kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/DEV_SERVER.md

 - npm run build-and-package:tizen -> build then package in one command

 Quick checks:
+- Verify readiness:
-- Use curl to verify readiness: curl -fsS http://127.0.0.1:${PORT:-3000}/healthz || echo "not ready"
+  curl -fsS http://127.0.0.1:${PORT:-3000}/healthz || echo "not ready"
-- Respect external host and port, e.g. port 3001:
-  npm run dev -- --host 0.0.0.0 --port 3001
+- Run on preview env port 3001 (non-interactive): npm run dev -- --host 0.0.0.0 --port 3001
   # or:
   PORT=3001 npm run dev

 Operational notes:
-- Do NOT write to `.env` or `vite.config.js` at runtime.
+- Absolutely do NOT write to `.env` or `vite.config.js` at runtime.
 No scripts/plugins in this repo modify these files.
+- The watcher excludes `vite.config.js` and other config patterns; changes to these files will not trigger HMR restarts.
-- Avoid adding middleware or plugins that write to files on each request; this causes watch loops.
+- Avoid adding middleware/plugins that write to files during requests; this causes watch loops.
-- Prefer configuring dev server entirely in `vite.config.js` (avoid duplicate CLI flags like `--host`/`--port`).
-- Do not add tools that auto-write to `dist/` during dev; builds should only output to `dist/` when running `vite build`.
+- Do not add tools that auto-write to `dist/` during dev; builds should only output to `dist` when running `vite build`.
 - If you observe reload loops: check for file churn in `dist/`, `.git/`, and ensure no process modifies `.env` or `vite.config.js`.
 Also verify that CI or other agents are not updating `post_process_status.lock` or docs inside watched scopes.

+## Second screen navigation

+After Splash, the second screen (Home) renders a Top menu with four focusable buttons:
+- Home, Login, Settings, and My Plan

+Behavior:
+- Home and Login navigate to /home and /login respectively.
+- Settings and My Plan navigate to anchors on the Home page (/home#settings and /home#plan), with smooth scroll into view.
+- Buttons are focusable and remote/keyboard accessible (Enter activates).

 ## Tizen packaging (no external zip)
 The packaging flow no longer uses the system `zip` CLI.
 Instead, a Node-based zipper writes a valid .wgt file: